rokrodic/uroflow/README.md

 Here you can see how a weighing element is mounted.
 Tray is on the upper side of weighing element.
 The other side is mounted to the bottom plate.
 You will need two M3, two M4 screws and some nuts for spacers.
 You can see the prototype uses breadboard for connections.</BR>
 </BR>
 <B>PROGRAMMING</B></BR>
 First edit config.json according to your likings.
 Upload the program to your microcontroller.
 Upload files to SPIFFS too.
 Files are compiled for any ESP32.
-For ESP8266 I use NodeMCU.</BR>
+For ESP8266 I used NodeMCU.</BR>
 </BR>
 <B>FILE SYSTEM</B></BR>
 We use SPIFFS file system.
 It contains HTML files, which are editable.
 Before the first usage you have to upload them on microcontroller (with mkspiffs and flash program).
 If you do not do it, you can upload them one at a time via http://ip-address/upload.
 Files are available on my github page.</BR>